 Recycling is an everyday way to fight climate change.
 Recycling saves natural resources, energy and money.
-In 2014, Alexandria recycled:

-City of Alexandria Achieves 49% Recycling Rate
+City of Alexandria Recycling Information

 Sign Up for Solid Waste & Recycling eNews - Would you like to receive more information about recycling and solid waste programs?
 Need a quick reminder when service will be delayed due to a holiday?
 With the City of Alexandria's free eNews service, you receive updates about recycling and solid waste, in addition to more than 80 additional topics that may interest you.